Skip to content

 For $6.80, we found the serving size a bit too small to feel full.
 It came with a small bowl of soup which had a mild taste and a plate of sliced chicken cutlets.

-The Ban Mian came along with Fried Bite-sizd Garlic, Runny Egg, Crispy Ikan Bilis (Anchovies) and a spoonful of chilli paste.
-Noodle must be well-mixed else it could be quite tasteless on its own.
-Note that the spiciness could be a little overwhelming for some so you may want to mix the rest first, have a taste on the chilli paste before deciding the amount to mix.
+The Ban Mian came along with Fried Bite-sized Garlic, Runny Egg, Crispy Ikan Bilis (Anchovies) and a spoonful of chilli paste.
+Noodles must be well-mixed else it could be quite tasteless on its own.
+Note that the spiciness could be a little overwhelming for some so you may want to mix the rest first, have a taste of the chilli paste before deciding the amount to mix.

-The chicken cutlet was pretty normal in taste but good thing that the skin was crunchy.
+The chicken cutlet was pretty normal in taste but the good thing was that the skin was crunchy.

 We also tried the Braised Pork Rice from Shen Ye Pig Trotter Rice.
-They were just getting ready to open for business so there were not really much choices that we could order.
+They were just getting ready to open for business so there were not really many choices that we could order.

 How Was It?

 Serving was pretty small but looked very well presented.
-The meat looked like they came with many bones but surprisingly they were soft bone and chewable.
-The meat also came with thin layer of soft fats which we liked.
+The meat looked like it came with many bones but surprisingly they were soft bone and chewable.
+The meat also came with a thin layer of soft fats which we liked.
 The salted vegetables were not salty enough but it was still good enough.
 Rice was covered with a thin layer of sauce and not too salty as well.
-Rice was well cooked and didn’t clump together.
+The rice was well cooked and didn’t clump together.
 Nothing impressive about the egg.
 It came with a few slices of raw garlic but they were not something we would usually eat.

 The Other Stalls